-• This event has passed.
+- This event has passed.

-Origins of the Monkey Buffet Festival of Lopburi
+Why is the Monkey Buffet Festival Celebrated?

 Long-tailed macaques are the most famous inhabitants of the Thai town of Lopburi where hundreds of them roam freely amongst locals and visitors.
 According to the Thai version of the Hindu epic Ramayana, the deity Lord Rama built the old town of Lopburi with the help of his friend Lord Hanuman, a deity that looks like a monkey.
 As most of the town’s macaques live in and around the ancient temples, some of Lopburi’s residents consider them as holy animals and descendants of Hanuman.
 Despite their antics such as biting through utility cables, the monkeys are fed throughout the year by local inhabitants in the belief that it will bring good fortune to Lopburi and its residents.

-In order to lend a hand to that elusive good fortune, the first Monkey Buffet Festival was organised in 1989 by a local Thai businessman to attract more tourists to the town.
+In order to lend a hand to that elusive good fortune, the first Thailand Monkey Buffet Festival was organised in 1989 by a local Thai businessman to attract more tourists to the town.
 It worked, as the festival with the monkeys’ antics has grown into an important attraction for the local population, as well as Thai and international visitors.
 Activities include dances, live performances and, of course, a lavish monkey tea party where the animals are spoiled with two tonnes of food, including bananas, cucumbers, eggs, sweets and soft drinks.

-Where is the Monkey Buffet Festival?
+Where is the Monkey Buffet Festival in Thailand?

 Lopburi is located some 150 kilometres north of Bangkok, and the buffet and its impressive fruit towers are located near the historical Khmer ruins and the Phra Prang Sam Yot temple.
 You can go there on a day trip from Bangkok by train or bus, but if you intend to stay overnight during the festival then you better book your accommodation in advance.